Haim (band): Artistry

 The band's live sound differs from that in the studio.
 Writing for NME, Hazel Sheffield said that Days Are Gone "may confuse those won over by their raw, rocking live shows."
 Recordings demonstrate the group's vocal pop style, while the group plays typical rock material such as Fleetwood Mac's "Oh Well" in concert.
 The group's background in wedding bands from their days as Rockinhaim has led them to cover many different songs live and for radio sessions, including Miley Cyrus' "Wrecking Ball", Sheryl Crow's "Strong Enough" and the Strokes' "I'll Try Anything Once" (an early version of "You Only Live Once").
 Este acts as the group's MC onstage, announcing most of the songs.
 Many of her on-stage antics, such as her blunt and coarse banter with the audience, frequent illeism and her facial expressions (known as the "bass face") while playing, are staples of the band's live shows and, to a lesser extent, the band's public image.

+Haim is also recognized for their music videos, which frequently follow the band members in long takes as they casually stride through various Los Angeles locations.
+Dance critic Gia Kourles has described this style of movement as a form of postmodern dance, and has observed that Este had childhood aspirations of being a professional dancer.
+Additionally, Margaret Talbot has noted the irony of this motif, given that Los Angeles is known for being "the city where, cliché has it, nobody walks".
+Alana has said of the trend, "We always find it so funny that our fans are like, 'They’re so great at walking.'
+It’s such an easy thing to do."
+The band members have cited their fondness for learning choreography, as well as their parents' decision to instill a love of dance when they were children, as factors behind the prevalence of movement in their videos.